 Catastrophe takes many forms and could occur at any moment, so sometimes dread gets the best of us.
 But some of our fears are justified.
 What disasters may really be in our future?

-A pair of physicians are proposing that the great British explorer Sir Ernest Shackleton died from a hole in his heart.
+A pair of physicians determined that the great British explorer Sir Ernest Shackleton died from a hole in his heart.

 Not everything natural is safe — many plants and animals can sicken or even kill you if you eat them.
 Here are 10 of the deadliest.